 9.32q Flexible Multicast

 MID is the AID that represents a group of S1G STAs.
 A MID corresponds to a bit in the traffic-indication virtual bitmap which corresponds to multicast traffic buffered for a group of S1G STAs in the BSS.
+The AP or non-AP STA with dot11MulticastIDActivated set to true shall support the implementation of Multicast ID.

 Please add one more subfield “Multicast ID support” in Figure 8-401dg – S1G Capabilities Info field